-The Kindergarten through fourth grades unify the teaching of grammar, usage and mechanics with the Benchmark Writer's Workshop series.
+The Kindergarten through fourth grades unify the teaching of grammar, usage and mechanics with the Benchmark Writer's Workshop.
 The content spirals from one grade level to the next, with new information expanding on previously learned material.
 The curriculum supports students at all stages of writing from the beginning writer to the more advanced writer.
 Teachers guide students in the writing process through modeling.
-Mini lessons are presented to help the students learn how to create organize and communicate ideas.
+Mini lessons are presented to help the students learn how to create, organize and communicate ideas.
 Books are read to provide examples of the types of writing with the goal of aiding students in generating thoughts and ideas.
 Writing is a regular part of all curricular areas to encourage students to consider themselves writers and authors.
-Writing activities include writing down one's thoughts and feelings in a journal, writing to record information about a unit of study, story or activity in which students participated and research- based writing.
+Writing activities include writing down one's thoughts and feelings in a journal; writing to record information about a unit of study, story or activity in which students participated; and research-based writing.
 Writing is a fluid, inventive process.
-Students developing writing skills rarely move from one discrete stage of the process to another, and often they do not go through each stage with every piece of writing.
-The Friends School of Atlanta uses what is known among educators as the process-writing approach with 4 stages: pre-writing, drafting, revision and editing/proofreading.
+Students developing writing skills rarely move from one discrete stage of the process to another and often do not go through each stage with every piece of writing.
+The Friends School of Atlanta uses what is known among educators as the process-writing approach with 5 stages: prewriting, drafting, revising, and editing, and publishing.
 Spelling is an integral part of writing and language arts.
 Our youngest children begin writing creatively using inventive or temporary spelling to facilitate fluency.
 Temporary spellings allow children to write down the sounds of the words they don't know without losing track of their thoughts.
 Beginning in first grade, students are introduced to conventional spelling rules and word patterns along a developmental continuum from vowel sounds to classical roots and affixes.
-We teach handwriting (pre-K through 4th)
+We teach handwriting (Pre-K through fourth) with the Handwriting Without Tears © curriculum.